db0/hypnagonia/README.md

 * Different Acts
 * Encounters based on the player's selected injustice
 * More Bosses
-* Artifacts
 * Waking-world sections between runs
-* More things to do as encounters instead of overoming torments
 * Campaign with Legacy elements
 * Increased difficulties
 * Balancing
+* More Curios

 See the issue tracker for progress and more ideas and feel free to suggest more.

 ## Done

-* 4 initial card groups
+* 5 initial card groups
 * Some enemies, encounter and a boss.
+* Curios
+* More things to do as encounters instead of overoming torments

 ## Credits